codelibs/fess-docs/en/14.8/admin/fileconfig-guide.rst

 Creating Settings
 -----------------

-To open the File Crawling configuration page, click on the "New" button.
+To open the File Crawling configuration page, click on the "Create New" button.

 |image1|